ambiental-ist/website/README.md

 * The localhost testing command is `hugo serve` (or `hugo server`).
 * The build command is `hugo`.
-* The official site update command is `scp -r public/* istXXXXXX@sigma.ist.utl.pt:/afs/ist.utl.pt/groups/ambientalist/web`.
+* The official site update command is (replace `rsync -rc` with `scp -r` if you don't have rsync): `rsync -rc public/* istXXXXXX@sigma.ist.utl.pt:/afs/ist.utl.pt/groups/ambientalist/web`.